Trina0224/WalkingWithGod/README.md

 41. I incountered error default-verse a time.
 I got Job-5-44-44, need to follow up this issue.
 43. NRSV version is not working.  ( I cannot find NRSV, replaced by "Reina Valera,Spanish" and add simplified chinese.)
 44. Can we do pull down and refresh everything? (https://stackoverflow.com/questions/46190436/how-to-detect-pull-to-refresh) or???(actually it's working on Android.)
-46. Need to filter Russian language parts.
-47. from source 2, we may get NULL feedback because wrong search.

 # Nice to have:
 38. need Hebrew book names